 As XML becomes ubiquitous quickly, there is a strong need for efficiently storing and querying XML documents.
 A popular approach is to store them in relational databases to take advantage of their maturity.
 To reduce the number of joins for XML querying, several inlining algorithms have been proposed to map XML Document Type Definitions (DTD) to relational schemas.
 These algorithms generally include three steps: (1) simplify the DTD; (2) use the simplified DTD to create a DTD graph; and (3) use the DTD graph to generate the relational schemas.
-To provide a framework for understanding them, this paper discusses issues that inlining algorithms must resolve.
-It makes significant contributions to all of the three steps.
-We have developed and implemented: (1) a more optimal and complete DTD simplification algorithms, (2) an algorithm for creating a generic DTD graph that can be used as an universal basis for inlining algorithms, and (3) a new inlining algorithm that inlines more aggressively than existing algorithms, thus providing better potential in efficiently handling XML queries.
+This paper makes significant contributions to all of the three steps.
+We have developed and implemented: (1) a more optimal and complete DTD simplification algorithm, (2) an algorithm for creating a generic DTD graph that can be used as an universal basis for inlining algorithms, and (3) a new inlining algorithm that inlines more aggressively than existing algorithms, thus providing better potential in efficiently handling XML queries.
 The new inlining algorithm also handles issues not clearly considered by existing algorithms.